ePages-de/epages-devportal/_posts/2018/2018-03-20-do-you-know-what-ux-is-about.md

 And when I directly ask them, what UX means to them, the unanimous answer is: "The basis for a good UX is usability - the ease of use of a product."

 Let's talk facts: UX goes far beyond that.
-For our UX Managers, the aim of UX is to make the moment of use special.
+For our UX experts, the aim of UX is to make the moment of use special.
 Our customers should enjoy using our product, they should be able to work with it in a focused and goal-oriented manner without having the product itself blocking them.<br>
 Their statement is pretty clear: everybody should create user-friendly products.
 And: don't just develop the product further, but also it's experience.